irehmaan/Weather-Data/README.md

 Installation
 To set up the ESP32 Weather Station, follow these steps:

-Clone the repository: git clone https://github.com/your-username/esp32-weather-station.git Install the required libraries by running pip install -r requirements.txt.
+1.Clone the repository: git clone https://github.com/your-username/esp32-weather-station.git
+2.Install the required libraries by running pip install -r requirements.txt.
-Connect the ESP32 board to your computer.
+3.Connect the ESP32 board to your computer.
-Open the project in your preferred Arduino IDE.
+4.Open the project in your preferred Arduino IDE.
-Configure the necessary credentials in the config.h file.
+5.Configure the necessary credentials in the config.h file.
-Upload the sketch to the ESP32 board.
+6.Upload the sketch to the ESP32 board.

-Usage
+**Usage**

 Here's how to use the ESP32 Weather Station:

 Power on the ESP32 board.